Signs and Symptoms of Nursing Home Abuse

 - Repeated use of harsh language or tone

-While both physical and emotional abuse are nearly always intentional acts, lack of action, known as neglect, is also considered a form of nursing home abuse.
+While both physical and emotional abuse is nearly always intentional acts, lack of action, known as neglect, is also considered a form of nursing home abuse.
 Neglectful conduct at nursing homes can be both intentional and inadvertent, but regardless of the reason, it can affect both the emotional and physical health of the victim.
 Incidents that can fall under the umbrella of elderly neglect include:

 - Failure to provide medical care and medication